-The Great Plains Institute and Duke University’s Nicholas Institute for Environmental Policy Solutions are hosting an expert workshop on December 13 in Washington, D.C. for state officials and stakeholders exploring recent energy and environmental policy developments in the PJM region and the potential challenges in 2019.
+The Great Plains Institute and Duke University’s Nicholas Institute for Environmental Policy Solutions hosted an expert workshop in Washington, D.C. for state officials and stakeholders exploring recent energy and environmental policy developments in the PJM region and the potential challenges in 2019.
 You can view the full event video below.

 - Norman C. Bay, Partner, Willkie Farr & former FERC Chairman

 - Dr. Joe Bowring, President, Monitoring Analytics (Independent PJM Market Monitor)